ewaszy/Austin_Housing_Market/README.md

 In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
 It will be hosted on Tableau.

-# How to improve Machine Learning Model
+## How to improve Machine Learning Model

-## What went wrong
+### What went wrong
 Due to predicting prices the decision tree model had an extremely low accuracy score, and was not able to complete a confusion matrix

-## Next steps to solve the problems
+### Next steps to solve the problems
 One option that we believe will help raise the accuracy score is to create price ranges from the 'latest_saleprice' column and have the decision tree model predict in which range the house will fall in as opposed to predicting the price itself.

 Another step we would need to continue to do is to see the impact that each feature has on the accuracy score and determine if there is a feature that isn't needed or if we include more features to help push the accuracy score up

 Aside from trying to raise the accuracy score by lowering the prediction possibilities and deleting/adding features, we could also try using other machine learning models to determine which is the best at determining prices.

+# Database
+SQL is the database we intend to use to house the database and we will integrate Flask to display the dataset.
+We will use SQL to display the tables made in Pandas and Python in an concise way that clearly shows the relationships between the columns.